ghianciulu/octopus_italy/custom_components/octopus_germany/README.md

 ## Disclaimer

-This integration is not officially affiliated with Octopus Energy Germany.
+This integration is not officially affiliated with Octopus Energy Italy.
 Use at your own risk.